CommandPost/FCPCafe/docs/wishlist.md

 # Wish List

-This page is dedicated to keeping track of Final Cut Pro feature requests, via our [GitHub issues site](https://github.com/CommandPost/FCPCafe/issues).
+This page is dedicated to keeping track of Final Cut Pro feature requests, via our [GitHub issues site](https://github.com/CommandPost/FCPCafe/issues){target="_blank"}.

+To submit a new feature request, simply sign up for a free GitHub account and post an issue [here](https://github.com/CommandPost/FCPCafe/issues){target="_blank"}.

+In general, whenever posting a new feature request to GitHub, we also submit feedback directly to Apple via [Feedback Assistant](https://feedbackassistant.apple.com){target="_blank"}.

 Richard Taylor also maintains a list of [101+ Requests for Final Cut Pro](https://fcpx.tv/top.html).